 If little Bobby or Jane (or let's face it — you) is missing tasty-yet-toxic McDonald's, give yourself a happier meal.
 Quorn mock chicken nuggets taste supremely similar to the real thing but are made with heart-healthy mycoprotein, the fungi found in mushrooms.

-This story was originally written for TreeHugger by Jess Root.
-Copyright 2009.
+This story was originally written for TreeHugger by Jess Root and now lives on Mother Nature Network.